Best small SUVs and crossovers for 2021

-Most car manufacturers now offer at least one compact SUV in their range, with models such as the Audi Q3, VW Tiguan, Vauxhall Mokka and Renault Captur.
-But the best-known by far is the ultra-popular Nissan Qashqai.
+Most car manufacturers now offer at least one compact SUV in their range.
+The market is now bursting with popular models such as the Audi Q3, VW Tiguan, Vauxhall Mokka and Renault Captur.
+Arguably kicking off the trend was the ultra-popular Nissan Qashqai.

 You need to choose your compact SUV carefully.
 Otherwise you could end up with a car that lacks safety equipment, is thirsty and unreliable.

 Small SUVs and crossovers are very popular, but with so many to choose from it can be hard to sort the diamonds from the duds.
 Fortunately, we've done the work for you.

 Below are the very best small SUVs and crossovers that excelled in our independent lab and road tests, plus the small SUVs you should avoid.

 Best used small SUVs and crossovers